 Create and stick to a routine.
 Generally, students with ASD do well to have a routine.
 I use a blank board to write down the lesson tasks and walk the student through top to bottom.
 Sometimes I might ask the student what they prefer to do that day first.

 Structure is critical.
-I find that students with ASD do well when they have super clear goals and well-defined practise timetables.
-I heavily use the practise feature on Tonara with these students.
+I find that students with ASD do well when they have super clear goals and well-defined practice timetables.
+I heavily use the practice feature on Vivid Practice with these students.

 Give them time.
 Students with ASD need that little bit longer processing time, so I like to give my students 5-10 seconds of thinking time before I press for an answer again or get them to play.